 "We wanted to get our pilot work out in front of users early.
 Getting feedback from the community is critical as an early indicator of our progress towards a more useful and usable Mass.gov."— holly st. clair, chief digital officer, massit

 Mass.gov and its ecosystem of web properties are the primary platforms for the delivery of government services and information in the Commonwealth of Massachusetts.
 The digital solution supports over 275 agencies across two branches of government, a number of independent partners, constitutional officers, and more.

 Mass.gov underwent its last design refresh 6 years ago and was due for an update in a number of areas.
-In addition to the site and brand needing an update, the project was also focused on re-platforming Percussion to a new, modern content management system.
-The user experience and content across the site also needed to be optimized to enable visitors to quickly find the information and answers they desired.
+In addition to the site and brand needing an update, the project was also focused on re-platforming - moving from Percussion to a new, modern content management system.
+Additionally, the user experience and content across the site needed to be optimized to enable visitors to quickly find the information and answers they desired.